It depends on product nature but does some research on what technologies you want your product to be built on.

-You will find some open source software, and sometimes it’s challenging situation to choose among themselves.
-Some of the point to keep in mind while choosing tech stack.
+You will find some open-source software, and sometimes it’s a challenging situation to choose among themselves.
+Some of the points to keep in mind while choosing a tech stack.

-- Is open source/software maintained by the reputable organization and supported?
+Is open-source/software maintained by a reputable organization and supported?

 Some of the common options you will have:

 Web Server – Nginx, Apache (I prefer Nginx)

 App framework – PHP, Node.JS, Python (Most of the time PHP will be suitable, and development is cheaper, but if looking for real-time data delivery then Node.JS will do better.
 Python development is expensive)

 Database – if PHP then most probably MySQL will be ok and MongoDB for Node.js